jchoca/vegan-faq/README.md

 In general, healthy whole foods, such as fruits and vegetables, legumes, tofu, and whole grains, are very affordable.
 By eating simple, healthy foods, you can easily keep your vegan food budget to [$200-250/month/person](https://www.iamgoingvegan.com/cost-of-being-vegan/).

 #### This is the fault of factory farms.
 We should be holding companies accountable instead of blaming individuals.
-There is no ethical consumption under capitalism.
 That is true, but that kind of black-and-white thinking isn't productive -- we can do both.
 In our capitalist system, buying a product is akin to voting with your dollar.
 The current system doesn't inherently reward ethical practices.
 I'd encourage you to vote for politicians who care about animal equality and incentivizing ethical business practices so we can change the system.
 In the meantime, the best way to influence change is to stop purchasing these products.

 #### Doesn't plant agriculture kill animals still?